 When rinsing the mouth after brushing and flossing, a small measured amount antimicrobial rinse is put into the mouth.
 Mouth rinses usually come with a cap or measuring cup that indicates how much to use, along with instructions printed on the bottle.
 The rinse is then moved around the mouth and pulled through the teeth and into every section to access any areas where bacteria can grow.
 This is usually done for a minute, and then the rinse is spat out.
 Mouth rinses usually aren’t recommended for children 6 and under because of swallowing hazards.

 Additionally, some dietary measures can be taken to ensure good dental hygiene.
 Consumption of sweetened drinks and sugary snacks can be lessened to prevent bacteria growth and tooth decay.
 If sweetened drinks must be consumed, a straw can keep as much of them from coming in contact with the teeth as possible.
 Fluoridated water consumed with meals can wash away acids and sugar from these beverages

 Everyone should practice good dental hygiene each day.
 The payoff is a healthy mouth that will look and smell great.
-One of the top Greenbelt Dentist, Dr. John Powers, recommends keeping up with these practices if you want to keep your beautiful smile!
+Dr. Powers Dentist, recommends keeping up with these practices if you want to keep your beautiful smile!

 Looking for the right teeth whitening service for you or a loved one?

 Look no further, visit Dr. Michael Brown this week!